nextstrain/docs.nextstrain.org/src/guides/share/sars-cov-2.md

-# How to add a build to a pathogen page on nextstrain.org
+# Add your dataset to the collection of SARS-CoV-2 builds

 The nextstrain team maintains [nextstrain.org/sars-cov-2](https://nextstrain.org/sars-cov-2) to provide a resource for easy access to a variety of public analyses and interpretations by the Nextstrain team and the scientific community.

-During the pandemic we are focused on the SARS-CoV-2 page, but may generalize our approach in the future to provide similar resources for other pathogens.
+> During the pandemic we are focused on the SARS-CoV-2 page, but may generalize our approach in the future to provide similar resources for other pathogens.

-## SARS-CoV-2

 To add a build to the SARS-CoV-2 builds list on [nextstrain.org/sars-cov-2](https://nextstrain.org/sars-cov-2), create a pull request to the [nextstrain.org repository](https://github.com/nextstrain/nextstrain.org) on github using the following guide.
 If this guide doesn't answer your questions or you aren't familiar with git, [open an issue in that same repository](https://github.com/nextstrain/nextstrain.org/issues/new/choose) letting us know about the build you would like to add, and we can help, or ask any question on [discussion.nextstrain.org](https://discussion.nextstrain.org/).